Travis

 The above mentioned error can be caused by a configuration mismatch in the GitHub OAuth Application.
 Please check that both website and callback URL contain the Travis CI Enterprise’s hostname.
 If you have discovered a mismatch here, please restart the Travis container from within the Admin Dashboard.

-travis-worker on Ubuntu 16.04 Does not Start #
+The travis-worker does not start on Ubuntu 16.04 #

-travis-worker was installed on a fresh installation of Ubuntu 16.04 (Xenial) with no issues.
+The travis-worker was installed on a fresh installation of Ubuntu 16.04 (Xenial) with no issues.
 However, the command sudo systemctl status travis-worker shows that it is not running.

 In addition, the command sudo journalctl -u travis-worker contains the following error: